Habberlabber/Habbers-GULP-BABEL-SCSS-Boilerplate/README.md

 $spacing-important: false;
 ```

-You can override the defailt variables to change spacing, and/or create more or less sizes.
+You can override the defailt variables to change spacing, and/or create more or less size options.